 ADI earns revenue by retaining a sales load from the sale of variable life insurance contracts on behalf of ALAC and variable annuity contracts, fixed annuity contracts and fixed indexed annuity contracts on behalf of ALIC to unrelated third-party broker dealers under distribution agreements with ALAC and ALIC.
-ONESCO earns commissions and fees from sales of variable life contracts under a distribution agreement with ALAC and annuity contracts under a distribution agreement with ALAC and annuity contracts under a distribution agreement with ALAC and annuity contracts under a distribution agreement with ALAC and annuity contracts under a distribution agreement with ALAC and fees related to sales of unaffiliated products.
+ONESCO earns commissions and fees from sales of variable life contracts under a distribution agreement with ALAC and annuity contracts under a distribution agreement with ALIC as well as commissions and fees related to sales of unaffiliated products.